Coventry: Golf

+In 1961, Ralph Moffitt, assistant professional at Coventry Hearsall G.C., was selected and played for Great Britain in the Ryder Cup against the U.S.A. at Royal Lytham St. Anne’s G.C.

 Other

 In 2005, Coventry became the first city in the UK to host the International Children's Games and three of the city sports teams won significant honours.
 The Blaze won the treble consisting of Elite League, playoff and Challenge Cup; the Jets won the BAFL Division 2 championship and were undefeated all season; and the Bees won the Elite League playoffs.